ebsizzlin/reactPortfolio/README.md

 ## GitHub Pages Link

-https://ebsizzlin.github.io/reactPortfolio/ (it works locally sigh idk)
+https://ebsizzlin.github.io/reactPortfolio/ (it works locally why does it not show icons or photos once deployed sigh)

 ## Screenshots